EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 - **TCP ACK Scan** - Used to map out firewall rule sets:
   - It can help determine if the firewall is a simple packet filter allowing only established connections (connections with the ACK bit set) or a stateful firewall performing advance packet filtering.
 - **TCP Windows Scan**:
-  - May detect open as well as filtered/non filtered ports on some systems (AIX, FreeBSD and so on);
-  - Due to an anomaly in the way the TCP window size is reported.
+  - May detect open as well as filtered/non filtered ports on some systems (AIX, FreeBSD and so on), due to an anomaly in the way the TCP window size is reported.
 - **TCP RPC Scan**:
   - Specific in UNIX systems;
   - Used to detect and identify RPC (Remote Procedure Call) ports, their 	associated program and version number.